-The Life Talk Forum is a South African non-profit organisation dedicated to empowering young people to become their best selves by making life-enriching choices; and equipping parents for proactive parenting.
+The Life Talk Forum is dedicated to empowering young people to become their best selves by making life-enriching choices; and equipping parents for proactive parenting.
 It strives to help create happy, successful and fulfilled youth, guided by sound values – and it is committed to making the adolescent journey smoother for both teens and parents.
 Information is disseminated through relevant newsletters, social media, as well as through various talks and programmes.

 It all started back in 2004, when Izabella Gates (author names Izabella Little and Izabella Little-Gates) wrote her first book, the best-selling Life Talk for a Daughter.
 Emails flooded in from teens and parents, and these prompted her to assemble a panel of psychologists and counsellors and the Life Talk Forum was born.
 Izabella subsequently wrote Life Talk for a Son and Life Talk for Parents, and most recently The Tug of Life, and the rest as they say, is history.

 The Tug of Life is both a book and a game plan for life.
 It is a guide to unpacking the complexities of life by identifying its choices, challenges and solutions.
 Utilising a unique and entertaining approach, the book provides a simple way of identifying what’s taking place in the various situations encountered in adolescence, at work, in marriage, parenting, health, aging and in other aspects of life.
 The book underpins the Life Talk initiatives and it inspires debate about many of the key issues facing everyone (young and old) in today’s demanding world.
 “Essential reading for all adolescents, adults of all ages and families.”